 The way people communicate is constantly changing.
 In 2016, mobile internet use surpassed desktop internet use for the first time.
 According to new stats generated in 2022, there are 5.31 billion unique mobile users.
 This report showed that the number of people using computers or laptops is falling, and the industry is rapidly moving toward highly personalized computing devices called smartphones.

 These numbers prove that the smartphone is not just an ordinary device to receive messages and calls but a convenient way to access the web and receive information in real time.
 Modern consumers prefer to use smartphones because they are pocket-sized, all-in-one solutions that provide instant internet access and the ability to be in contact with friends and family.

 Whatever the advantages are, one thing is clear: People love smartphones — which is good news for marketers because now you know where your consumers are.
-But how do you reach them?

 Because users shift screens and devices, the mobile ecosystem is incredibly saturated and terribly fragmented.
 Many digital advertisers and media buyers want to reach their mobile target audiences but have no clue how to do it.
-The answer is through the mobile demand-side platforms (DSPs).
+The answer is through mobile demand-side platforms (DSPs).

 Intro to Mobile Advertising

 Today, marketers have multiple strategies to quick-start with mobile advertising.
 App-based campaigns, in-game mobile ads, QR codes, location-based marketing, and mobile search engine ads are just a few examples.

 Programmatic technology lies at the very core of any mobile marketing strategy.
 Automation of the processes and streamlining of operations are crucial to the fast and multidimensional mobile ecosystem.
 Programmatic solutions effectively address these challenges, allowing marketers to target consumers based on various categories, reaching them across devices and platforms, and ensuring the delivery of highly personalized messages in real-time.